 A common reason people seek bankruptcy relief is overwhelming tax debts.
 Unfortunately, bankruptcy cannot help discharge income tax debts as they are considered a priority debt.
 This means despite filing for bankruptcy, you will have to repay the debt, even if you switch and file bankruptcy under a different chapter.
 However, there is a way filing for Chapter 13 bankruptcy can help with your tax debts.

 Through a Chapter 13 bankruptcy payment plan, you can slowly repay your debt over five years or less.
 You will, however, be repaying the tax debt under Chapter 13 bankruptcy and not through an IRS installment plan.
+If you would like the estimate your Chapter 13 payment plan, you can take the Chapter 13 Calculator below.

 Will adding the IRS installment agreement to your Chapter 13 increase the cost too high to force a dismissal?
 We have discussed everything you need to know about the IRS installment agreement under Chapter 13 bankruptcy.
 Use our debt-resolution options calculator to understand your options in case your bankruptcy case goes to dismissal.